FriederikeBock/ALICEPCGtutorial/QA/clusterQA.md

   ![](/QA/figures/ClusterQA/hClusterEtaPhi_scaledNEventsAndMean_p0_MC.jpg)

 **2. CellQA step: identify dead and warm/hot cells comparing data and MC information**
-Check histograms created in _ExtQA/\*_ and especially _ExtQA/MissingCells/\*_ for dead cells.
-Dead/warm/hot cell identification by comparing the cells EFrac to mean EFrac of neighboring cells
+Have a look at the histograms created in $CUTSTRING/$ENERGY/$SUFFIX/Runwise/$PERIOD/ExtQA/\*_ and especially .../ExtQA/MissingCells/\*_ for dead cells, so you get a feel for the variables you are looking at.
+Dead/warm/hot cell identification is done by comparing the cells EFrac to mean EFrac of neighboring cells.
+EFrac is defined as follows:

 > EFrac = cells energy fraction of full cluster energy, summed over all events --&gt; turned out to be a much better discriminator than just looking how often cells fired